sveltia/sveltia-cms/README.md

 ## Compatibility

 We are trying to make Sveltia CMS as compatible as possible with Netlify/Decap CMS before the 1.0 release, so that more users can seamlessly switch to our modern, powerful alternative.
 However, some features will be omitted due to performance and other factors.

+### Current limitations

 The table below shows the current limitations of Sveltia CMS, that are expected to be resolved before GA:

 | Feature | Status in Sveltia CMS |
 | --- | --- |